lucas-mior/gummibbs/README.md

 sudo snapshot.bash manual
 ```

+## Prerequisites
+- Root filesystem must be a btrfs subvolume with a valid name (see below).
+- Initramfs filename must match the name of the generator used (see below).

 ## Configuration
 You may want to set the number of entries kept for each snapshot interval type,
 look at `snapshot.bash`.
 Look at `crontab.example` as a possible way to